 “We wanted to design this piece as a present for donors, a piece with value – something to use and keep,” explains Tal Huber, founder of design studio Giraff, which created the piece.

 As you can see, laser cutting is a stunning way to not only draw the eye to the sheet being cut, but also to cleverly reveal what lies beneath.
 Never tried this technique before, or at least not very often?
-If you’re a PaperSpecs PRO or VIP member, we have you covered.
+If you’re a PaperSpecs PRO member, we have you covered.
 Check out your PRO Guide to Laser Cutting.